 Please do not uninstall and reinstall ACCOUNTS in an attempt to resolve problems you encounter.
 In our experience, this is seldom helpful, and there is a chance it could be harmful.
 Instead, contact us and let us know what your problem is, so that we can help you resolve the problem.

-To uninstall ACCOUNTS, just go to Control Panel, and select Add or Remove Programs (in Windows Vista or later versions, it is called Programs and Features).
+To uninstall ACCOUNTS, just go to Control Panel, and select Programs and Features.
 You will see ACCOUNTS on the list.
 Click on it, and then click on the "Remove" or "Uninstall" button.

 It will confirm that you want to delete it, then begin the uninstall.